TaoK/PoorMansTSqlFormatter/README.md

     based on the zlib/libpng license, and its homepage is: http://www.nunit.org/
 * DLLExport and Notepad++ C# plugin template, based on work by Robert Giesecke and UFO, available from the [notepad++ plugin development forum](https://sourceforge.net/projects/notepad-plus/forums/forum/482781).
+* ILRepack, by François Valdy, for assembly-merging, available from the [github project page](https://github.com/gluck/il-repack).

 Many of the features in this project result from feedback by multiple people, including but not limited to: